thanhhoa3514/Backend-E-commerce-Project/docs/response.log3.md

 - Appropriate exceptions are thrown for authentication failures

 This implementation enhances the application's authentication capabilities while maintaining security and providing a seamless user experience.

+## Stripe Webhook Integration Summary

+## What Was Implemented

+1. **Stripe Webhook Endpoint:**
+   - Created `StripeWebhookController` to handle Stripe webhook events for `payment_intent.succeeded` and `payment_intent.payment_failed`.
+   - Endpoint verifies the Stripe signature for security.

+2. **Payment & Order Status Update:**
+   - On `payment_intent.succeeded`, the associated `Payment` record is updated to `SUCCESS` and the `Order` status is set to `PAID`.
+   - On `payment_intent.payment_failed`, the `Payment` record is updated to `FAILED` with error info.

+3. **Entity Improvements:**
+   - Implemented the `Payment` entity with fields for order, paymentIntentId, clientSecret, status, failure info, createdAt, and updatedAt.

+4. **Best Practices:**
+   - Webhook endpoint is protected by Stripe signature verification.
+   - Status changes are transactional and idempotent.

+## Next Steps / Testing
+- Run the application and use Stripe CLI or dashboard to send test webhook events.
+- Check that payment and order statuses update accordingly in the database.

+---

+If you need further details, see the implementation in `StripeWebhookController.java` and the updated `Payment` entity.